-Unless you need Emergency Health Care Services or Urgently Needed care, your PCP is your first stop for using these medical benefits.
+Unless you need Emergency Health Care Services or Urgently Needed Services, your PCP is your first stop for using these medical benefits.
 Your PCP will also seek authorization for any referrals, as well as begin any necessary Hospital Services.
 Either your PCP or a Hospitalist may provide the coordination of any needed Hospital Services.

 All Members of UnitedHealthcare are required to have a PCP.
 If you do not choose one when you enroll, UnitedHealthcare will choose one for you.
-Except in an urgent or emergency situation, if you see another health care Provider without the approval of either your PCP, Network Medical Group or UnitedHealthcare, the costs for these services will not be covered.
+Except in an urgent or emergency situation or as described under Out-of-Area Services below, if you see another health care Provider without the approval of either your PCP, Network Medical Group or UnitedHealthcare, the costs for these services will not be covered.